dyka3773/obsidian-notes/Tech notes/Terminology & Definitions/Software Terminology/Technical Terms/CRUD.md

 | Update | UPDATE |
 | Delete | DELETE |
 Although [[relational databases]] are a common persistence layer in software applications, numerous other persistence layers exist.
-CRUD functionality can for example be implemented with [[document databases]], object databases, [[XML databases]], text files, or binary files.
+CRUD functionality can for example be implemented with [[document databases]], object databases, [[XML Databases]], text files, or binary files.

 Some big data systems do not implement UPDATE, but have only a timestamped INSERT ([[journaling]]), storing a completely new version of the object each time.